RawFish69/hydroflusher/README.md

 where `ΔQ_accumulator` is the flow rate increase due to the accumulator.

 ## Results
 The simulation results show the intersections between the pump and system curves, with and without the accumulator.
 These intersections dictate the operational points that directly influence the system's flushing cycle times.

-## Discussion
-The inclusion of an accumulator in the hydraulic system leads to a noticeable shift in the pump curves, demonstrating the potential for cycle time reduction.
+An accumulator in the hydraulic system leads to a noticeable shift in the pump curves, demonstrating the potential for cycle time reduction.
 This shift points towards a greater flow rate that can significantly reduce the time required for flushing cycles, implying enhanced system efficiency and throughput.

-## Conclusion
 The findings of this project support the hypothesis that accumulators can play a crucial role in optimizing hydraulic systems, particularly where reduced cycle times are beneficial.

 ## How to Use This Repository
 - Clone the repository to get the simulation code and datasets.